oauthstuff/draft-oauth-rar/main.md

 Clients announce the authorization data types they use in the new dynamic client registration parameter `authorization_details_types`.

-The registration of authorization data types with the AS is out of scope of this draft.
+The registration of authorization data types with the AS is out of scope of this specification.

 # Scope value "openid" and "claims" parameter